 Long-term Care Quality

 This nursing home also was given a positive grade in our long-term care category.
 We gave this facility an above average grade of B in this category.
-Long-term care scores of this caliber generally require both around the clock care from nurses and aids, as well as quality routine healthcare services.
-After considering the amount of care provided by nurses, we then looked at the nursing home's vaccination statistics.
-This nursing home vaccinated 92.73154 percent of its patients for pneumonia.
-Lastly, this facility was able to limit hospitalizations.
-It had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.
+Nursing homes that do well in this category typically are well-staffed and provide extensive hands on care to residents.
+Once we finished looking at the amount of nursing care, we next considered the nursing home's vaccination statistics.
+This nursing home vaccinated 96.57535 percent of its patients against pneumonia, which is very impressive.
+Pneumonia tragically can be a life threatening illness for nursing home residents so we strongly prefer when a nursing home doesn't leave its residents vulnerable.
+Lastly, this place was able to limit hospitalizations.
+It had only 0.04 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Bridgewater Center for Rehab & Nursing?